 letters from older members of underrepresented groups currently pursuing a career in STEM

 We hope that these kits will inspire and encourage students to feel less intimidated by STEM and perhaps even decide to pursue a career in STEM.

-The Science Kit currently needs $850 in order to send out the first round of kits.
+The Science Kit currently needs more funding in order to send out the second round of kits.
 We hope you support us in empowering the next generation of thinkers, creators, and doers.

 women make up 47% of the total workforce but only occupy 24% of STEM jobs

 The Science Kit has already developed six experiments for our first round of kits.
 We are also in the process of reaching out to older members of underrepresented groups and determining which students will receive these kits.
 We plan on creating 48 kits that will be sent to 16 students over the span of three months (June - Aug 2021).
 Currently, we need to secure funding for this project.

 Long Term Goals

 After the first round of kits, we plan on conducting a feedback survey in order to gauge satisfaction and ways to improve.
 We will thoroughly review feedback and assess the efficacy of The Science Kit.
 If possible, we will begin developing a second round of kits that will be sent out to a different group of students who also have backgrounds disproportionately represented in the STEM field.